akiosTerr/akiosTerr/README.md

 - Newbie Data Scientist
 - Former game developer & 3d Modeler

-*Remember, the functional way is the right way!*
+*The functional way is the right way!*

 <!--
 **akiosTerr/akiosTerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.